 "I think Huddleston would be okay," Ostendorf said.
-"But in the end Eddie has to work with him so it should be Eddie's choice."
+"But in the end James has to work with him so it should be James's choice."

 "Done," Colonel Mitchell said.
 "Each of you branch chiefs get on my schedule with your deputies so I can personally congratulate them.
 Okay, let's get to work."